Home Planning & Renovations

 Function and style are a matter of your personal taste, whereas fit is the technical part of your choice.
 Fit is particularly important if you are replacing a faucet on an existing sink.

 Below is a list of basic sink configurations and their related faucet types:

-- center-set sinks: use a faucet with three holes drilled within four inches, a single handle designs or two handled designs mounted on a plate
+- center-set sinks: use a faucet with three holes drilled within four inches, a single-handle design, or a two-handled design mounted on a plate

-- widespread sinks: use three holes which are least eight inches apart and accepts larger two handled designs
+- widespread sinks: use three holes that are at least eight inches apart and accept larger two-handled designs

 . . .